Dutch elm disease

 Safeguard our Elms!

-There are approximately 600,000 elm trees growing across Alberta.
-They are valued at over $2 billion dollars.
-With this recently confirmed case in the City of Edmonton, community monitoring remains an integral part of municipal containment efforts.
+There are approximately 300,000 elm trees growing across Alberta.
+They are valued at nearly $1 billion dollars.
+Community monitoring is an essential part of municipal containment efforts.

 Effective management of DED includes: